Fix For Default Parameter Value Not Compile Time Constant Error

 DateTime with Nullable Solution

 A simple solution also be to change the DateTime type to a nullable type of DateTime?.
 This will allow us to set the optional parameter to null is technically a constant.
-See the following for code snippet for updated.
+See the following code snippet for updates.

 public static string GenerateTimeStamp(DateTime? dateTime = null)